 As FSC officials said the FSS has yet to notify the FSC of the result, there is only a slim possibility that their final position will be announced on Jan.
 11.

 Though the latter meeting was originally slated for Jan.
 25, the FSC delayed it to Jan.
 27 in consideration of the Lunar New Year holiday.

 A director general of the FSC said he is uncertain that the position on Lone Star could be unveiled on Jan.
 27.

-The FSC has to finalize the issue on the fund’s shareholder eligibility before it approve or reject Hana Financial Group’s application to take over KEB from Lone Star.
+The FSC has to finalize the issue on the fund’s shareholder eligibility before it can approves or rejects Hana Financial Group’s application to take over KEB from Lone Star.

-The deadline for the regulatory decision is Feb.
-29 and the preliminary deal between Hana Financial and Lone Star also expires on the same day.
+The deadline for the regulatory decision on the M&A application is Feb.
+29 and the preliminary deal between Hana Financial and Lone Star expires on the same day.